dahuatechnologies/dahuatechnologies/README.md

 ---

-### Há muitas pessoas contradizendo, dizendo que estão indo para a glória, para o céu, para o paraíso, mas há um problema: eles têm que ir através do Halaia, do Davada, e de Adonai Tzevaot.
-Em suma, isso não passa, não passa, não passa infinitamente; aqueles que se opõem à Bíblia Hebraica não passam.
-Eles vão parar no inexistente para queimar Rabbah com que já está por lá.
-Que bom que o Nato Banach e a Batach e os seus tinham ainda uma folhinha do Tanach para apagar a Rabbah, mesmo assim continua por lá.
+### Há muitas pessoas que contradizem isso, dizendo que irão para a glória, para o céu, para o paraíso, mas há um problema: elas precisam passar pelo Halaia, pelo Davada e por Adonai Tzevaot.
+Em resumo, isso não passa, não passa, não passa infinitamente; aqueles que se opõem à Bíblia Hebraica não passam.
+Eles param no inexistente para queimar Rabbah com o que já está lá.
+Que sorte que Nato Banach e a Batach e seus seguidores ainda tinham uma pequena página do Tanakh para apagar Rabbah, mas mesmo assim eles permanecem lá.
 ---

-### There are many people who contradict themselves, saying they are going to glory, to heaven, to paradise, but there's a problem: they have to go through Halaia, through Davada, through Adonai Tzevaot.
-So, in conclusion, it doesn't pass, it doesn't pass, it doesn't pass to infinity; those who oppose the Hebrew Bible don't pass.
-They will stop the nonexistent to burn Rabbah.
-It's good that Nato Banach and Batach and their people still had a page from the Tanakh to erase the Rabbah, even though it's still there.
+### There are many people who contradict this, saying that they will go to glory, to heaven, to paradise, but there is a problem: they need to go through Halaia, Davada, and Adonai Tzevaot.
+In short, this doesn't pass, doesn't pass, doesn't pass infinitely; those who oppose the Hebrew Bible don't pass.
+They stop at the nonexistent to burn Rabbah with what is already there.
+How fortunate that Nato Banach, Batach, and their followers still had a small page of the Tanakh to erase Rabbah, but even so, it remains there.

 ---